skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ring and Thu'fir buries it nearby.
 Then they wake him up.

 > Now, I had no interest in roleplaying a torture session, which was
 > the next step here.
-I'm too squeemish for that.
+I'm too squeamish for that.
 So I had Beck (an
 > NPC who was with the party) do the "asking" while everyone else
 > stood at a distance.
 >